What to Do When Your Home Appraisal Is Lower Than the Sale Price: 5 Simple Steps

 Q: How do I know if I need mortgage insurance?
 A: You’ll need MI if your down payment is less than 20%.
 If the appraisal pushes your loan-to-value ratio over 80%, MI might be required.

 Q: What’s the difference between an ROV and a regular appraisal?
-A: An ROV is a request for the appraiser to reconsider their value based on new comparable sales, while a regular appraisal is the initial assessment.
+A: A regular appraisal is the initial value assessment.
+An ROV is a request to reconsider that value using updated or stronger comparable sales.

 Comments